 One of the bonuses of 3D printing is to be able to touch and feel the model at an early stage.
 It may have no detail, expressions or have abnormal parts that look unimpressive in CAD, but bring joy when printed out.
 That’s when designers-to-be receive a new wave of inspiration and a will to continue learning and perfecting the model.

-Navigation.
+– Navigation – Zoom In/Zoom Out.
 Sadly, every CAD software has its own navigation system.
 Getting used to it is not an easy task.
 As I got comfortable to easy Tinkercad navigation, the first thing to do in ZBrush was to bind Zoom In/Zoom Out to a mouse scroll.
 (Tip: Go to Navigation tab, then press Ctrl+Alt while clicking on “IN” button, then scroll the wheel – this will create a shortcut.
 Repeat binding for Zoom Out).

-Google is your friend.
+– Google is your friend.
 There is a lot of tips to be found in Google.
 It’s important to type in the right phrases in search, every time starting with “ZBrush …”.
 Examples: “ZBrush zoom out on scroll”, “ZBrush thin surface”, “ZBrush reduce file size”, etc.

-YouTube.
+– YouTube.
 Some videos are very helpful that teach how to use the software at different stages.
 I kept coming back to these tutorials as I progressed and found particular pointers that previously were hard to digest.

-3D Designing as a Language.
+– 3D Designing as a Language.
 It is very similar to learning different languages.
 If you already know two or three, the next language comes much easier, the same as with coding, I guess.

 Easter Bunny model started off as a sphere.
 Most of it was 3D sculpted using 2-3 brushes only.
 I had to work out how to increase and reduce triangle count which is complicated in my opinion.
 While designing a pot I cheated a little bit, due to the lack of experience of how to start from scratch with this particular shape, with the flat bottom and even thin walls.
 The pot is actually taken from my earlier Tinkercad model “Cactus in a Pot”.
 Importing an STL file into ZBrush was quite straightforward, unlike moving and scaling the imported model.
 Yet again, Google helped.

-45 Days.
 If you are ever going to try a 45-day trial, think your model through in advance.
 45 days go by very quickly, especially if you are in full-time employment and have limited time to spare.
 It is impossible to get back to your model once the trial expires.
 Make sure to save your model in STL/OBJ format for 3D printing.
-Bit by bit, the workflow was recorded for a YouTube video:

 3D Designing in ZBrush – Conclusion